Visual Designer Job Description

 Visual elements

-Show what it's like to work at your company and make it visual!
-Add a gallery of team photos, add logos of your tech stack and add photos of team events.
+Show job applicants what it's like to work at your company and make it visual!
+Add a gallery of team photos, logos of your tech stack and photos of team events.

 💌

-Don’t have people email their motivation letter, instead use a well-designed form asking candidates the info you’d like to know.
+Don’t have applicants email their motivation letter.
+Instead, use a well-designed application form asking candidates the info you’d like to know.

 There’s a lot more to your job post than just the description…